Lint by D.I. Jolly

 “No problem, cheers.”

-The corner of Frank’s mouth lifted as the touched cups and each took a sip.
+The corner of Frank’s mouth lifted as the touched cups.
 A few quiet moments passed as both men sipped their bad coffee and breathed.

 “So, how much longer are you guys going to keep me in here?”